NHSDigital/nhs-notify-reporting/infrastructure/terraform/components/reporting/scripts/sql/README.md

 If an existing combination of dimensions are found an update is performed only if the total would be increased (this is to prevent totals being reduced as events expire from the sliding ingestion window)

-For correct results, he ingestion window must be large enough to encompass all events that correspond to a given combination of dimensions.
+For correct results, the ingestion window must be large enough to encompass all events that correspond to a given combination of dimensions.

     MERGE INTO <reporting_table> as target
     USING (